xiazeyu/infomall-org-uva/content/en/docs/tutorial/globus.md

 ## Globus Set Up on Rivanna

 Rivanna allows to load the Globus file transfer command line tools via the modules command with the following commands.
-However, Prior to executing globus login, please visit <https://www.globus.org/> and log in using your UVA credentials.
+However, prior to executing globus login, please visit <https://www.globus.org/> and log in using your UVA credentials.

 ```bash
 module load globus_cli
 globus login
 ```

 The `globus login` method will output a unique link per user that you should paste into a web browser and sign in with using your UVA credentials.
 Afterwords, the website will present you with a unique sign-in key that you will need to paste back into the command line to verify your login.

 After executing `globus login` your console should look like the following block.

-* NOTE: this is a unique link generated for when I attempted to login, each user will have a different link.
+> NOTE: this is a unique link generated for when I attempted to login,
+> each user will have a different link.

 ```
 -bash-4.2$globus login